sdasda7777/ScheduleBlock/README.md

 - Redirect destination
     - URL of the redirect destination.
 The address should include the protocol (most likely http:// or https://), otherwise undesired behaviour may occur.

+### How to help?
+- You can help by translating this extension into new languages (look at the very beginning of [options.js](options.js))
+- Or by implementing new features or fixing bugs (fork this repo and after making changes make a pull request)
+- Or by reporting bugs or other issues (just create an issue)

 ### Changelog

 #### 1.1.1